 I love tzatziki sauce on sandwiches instead of the usual mayo and mustard, or as a dip for vegetables.

 How long does homemade tzatziki sauce last?

-Homemade tzatziki sauce will usually last for about 2 weeks, stored in an airtight container in the fridge.
+Homemade tzatziki sauce can last for up to 2 weeks, when using very fresh yogurt, stored in an airtight container in the fridge.
 Keep in mind though, that it will only last as long as your yogurt, so make sure to use fresh yogurt, not yogurt that is expiring tomorrow.

 How to make this Easy Tzatziki Sauce recipe:

 - Make sure to chop your cucumber quite small.
 The tzatziki is better with small pieces of cucumber in it, rather then huge pieces.

 - Let the tzatziki rest in the fridge for a couple of hours before serving it if you can.
 This allows the flavours to meld and it tastes much better.

 - Make sure to use plain Greek yogurt for your tzatziki sauce.
 It’s much better then regular yogurt as it’s so much thicker.
 The cucumber will add a lot of water to the sauce, so if you use regular yogurt it will be too thin.